VNerdIO/Resume/README.md

 **Infrastructure and Cloud Engineer**
 **Aug 2019 - May 2020**

 Worked with a distributed team to manage five datacenters.
 Started consolidation efforts to migrate out of two datacenters.
 Retired old equipment to consolidate rackspace and reduce risk.
 Planned vCloud Director implementation.
 Expanded monitoring solution into broadband and wireless segments of the company.
 Developed and implemented product for network-only monitoring engagements.
 Updated and planned expansion for virtual resource deployment automation.
+Met with executive team to propose additional monitoring and reporting capabilities.

 ## Tennessee Valley Authority